EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 ![Alt text](../images/aws_7.PNG)

-In the next page, click on **Attach policies directly**.
-Alternatively, you can add users to a group (which you e.g. call "admin" and attach the policies in that group and select **AdministratorAccess**:
+In the next page, click on **Attach policies directly** and select **AdministratorAccess**.
+Alternatively, you can add users to a group (which you e.g. call "admin" and attach the policies in that group instead):

 ![Alt text](../images/aws_8.PNG)